drowe67/freedv-gui/USER_MANUAL.md

 ### OFDM Modem Phase Estimator Options

-This option applies to the FreeDV 700D and 2020 modes that use the OFDM modem.
-When checked, the High Bandwidth option gives better performance on channels where the phase changes quickly, for example fast fading HF channels, and the Es'Hail 2 satellite.
+These options apply to the FreeDV 700D and 2020 modes that use the OFDM modem:

+1. The High Bandwidth option gives better performance on channels where the phase changes quickly, for example fast fading HF channels, and the Es'Hail 2 satellite.
 When unchecked, the phase estimator bandwidth is automatically selected.
 It starts off high to enable fast sync, then switches to low bandwidth to optimise performance for low SNR HF channels.

+1. The DPSK (differential PSK) checkbox has a similar effect - better performance on High SNR channels where the phase changes rapidly.
+This option converts the OFDM modem to use differential PSK, rather than coherent PSK.
+DPSK is used by earlier FreeDV modes such as FreeDV 1600.
+It affects the Tx and Rx side, so both sides must select DPSK.

-If you problems with 700D or 2020 sync even though you have a strong signal - try this option.
+If you problems with 700D or 2020 sync even though you have a strong signal - try these option.

 ## Advanced/Developer Features